3-d images down to the nanoscale on your benchtop in minutes

-+ How much does it cost to replace the tip?
++ How much does it cost to replace the chip?

 + What scanning modes are available?

-The AFM operates in intermittent-contact (tapping) mode.
-This yields topography, phase, and error images.
-However, the manufacturing process used to make these AFM chips allows for the design of a large variety of exotic SPM modes.
-We have prototypes of scanning thermal microscopy (SThM), scanning microwave microscopy (SMM), Kelvin Probe force microscopy (KPFM), and FM-AFM, and all chips have a conductive path to the tip which could support electrical sensing modes.
+The manufacturing process used to make nGauge AFM chips allows for the design of a large variety of SPM modes.
+We have prototypes of scanning thermal microscopy (SThM), scanning microwave microscopy (SMM), Kelvin Probe force microscopy (KPFM), and FM-AFM (frequency-modulation), and all chips have a conductive path to the tip which could support electrical sensing modes.
 Contact us or sign up to our mailing list if you are interested in other SPM modes.

 + How fast does it scan?

 Relatively flat samples allow scan speeds of up to 16 Hz, meaning a 256x256 pixel image will take 16 seconds.
 Larger sample features require a larger controller effort and more time.
 A 256x256 pixel image of a typical DVD sample (100 nm tall features on a 750 nm pitch) takes about 2 minutes.

 + Can I image in liquid or vacuum?